-SIZE LIMITS: Each individual tour is limited to a maximum of 37 total people (students/siblings and adults).
-If you will exceed this per-tour maximum, you need to book an additional tour.
+SIZE LIMITS: Each individual tour is limited to a maximum of 45 total people (students/siblings and adults).
+If you will exceed this per-tour maximum, you will need to book an additional tour.
 This limit helps us to ensure that the students are getting the best experience possible, and it keeps our hay wagons and staff from getting overloaded.

 Days & Times:

 Harvest Tours are available on weekdays in September.
 We have 10:00am, 11:00am and 1:00pm tours.
 Please specify below the date and time you would prefer.
 We will be in touch within 3-5 business days to confirm your tour date and time.

 Tours last for approximately one hour.